-When your soil is compacted, your plants can’t grow well.
-It is something that many gardeners are simply not aware of.
+When your soil is compacted, your plants can't grow well.
+It's something that many gardeners are simply not aware of.
 Knowing how soil compaction happens and then taking steps towards improving compacted soil will help your garden flourish.

 Why Soil Compaction is Bad

 What would be easier to run through, a pile of bricks or a pile of pillows?
 For a plant, compacted soil is like a pile of bricks.
 Roots must work harder to grow into soil, which means that there will be less roots, which means that the plant takes up fewer nutrients and water.
 All this translates to poor plant growth.
 Beyond this, when soil is too compact, it can make it difficult for water to percolate through the ground.
 When water cannot sift through the ground properly, plant roots can literally suffocate.
 Plants roots need air the same as people and animals do.

 At a basic level, soil compaction happens when something collapses the air pockets in between the components in the soil.
 A common reason for soil compaction is pressure from foot traffic or heavy machinery, like cars.
 It's common to see soil compaction in ground that is walked on frequently, near sidewalks or near roadsides.
 Compacted soil also happens when ground is worked in less than ideal conditions.
 If the soil is too wet when you till, the structure of the soil can collapse.
 If the soil doesn't have enough organic material to fluff it up, the parts of the soil can settle together.
 Even working the soil when it is too dry can disrupt the natural structure of the soil and collapse it.
 Working the soil too often can also cause soil compaction.
 Some soils are simply prone to becoming compacted.
 A soil that is clay heavy will compact more easily than other soils.